Stuffed Bread Loaves with Speck and Provola – Crunchy and Tasty

 • 3.5 oz provola cheese

-• 4 cups all-purpose flour (optional to use half with re-milled semolina)
+• 4 cups all-purpose flour (you can substitute half with re-milled semolina if you like)

 • 1.5 cups water